 - 443. You are a good investment for meetings coming to your hometown, because they can save air fare and hotel bills if they use you.
-Target your marketing efforts to those groups coming to your hometown. - 444.
-Work up an additional talk about your own area.
+Target your marketing efforts to those groups coming to your hometown. - Work up an additional talk about your own area.
 Cover local history, customers, shopping opportunities, or other area-specific topics.
 This can be a great add-on to your other programs.
 Event planners often use these programs especially for spouse programs.

-56 1001 Ways to Make More Money as a Speaker, Consultant, or Trainer 445.
-Send meeting planners who are coming into your area a small newsletter with news of your community and your topic.
+- 445. Send meeting planners who are coming into your area a small newsletter with news of your community and your topic.
 Offer to be of service and help in advance.
-Repeat the fact that by using you, they can save hotel bills and airfare.
-446. Join and become involved with your local convention and visitors' bureau.
-Bureaus know and sell informa- tion on which groups are coming to your area.
-447. Build relationships with local venue staff working with incoming meetings.
-A local interest speaker would be someone they would talk about to their clients.
-448. Join and become involved with your local service clubs, which often have as members who are execu- tives from large businesses in your area.
-449. Make sure your press and publicity efforts target the concerns of businesses in your area.
-How to Add New Programs and Services 450.
-Evolve your keynotes into training.
-451. Evolve your training into keynotes.
-452. Evolve from seminars a few hours long to multiple- day engagements including research, writing, and presentations.
-453. Contact your old customers yearly to find out what their new needs are.
-This will tell you what you need to research for new programs.
+Repeat the fact that by using you, they can save hotel bills and airfare. - Join and become involved with your local convention and visitors' bureau.
+Bureaus know and sell information on which groups are coming to your area. - 447.
+Build relationships with local venue staff working with incoming meetings.
+A local interest speaker would be someone they would talk about to their clients. - Join and become involved with your local service clubs, which often have as members who are executives from large businesses in your area. - 449.
+Make sure your press and publicity efforts target the concerns of businesses in your area.

-454. Add the information you gather from your yearly getting-in-touch calls to your reports and other products.
-References to actual companies should be anonymous-do not mention the specific companies or give coy clues as to who they might be.
+How to Add New Programs and Services

-- 455. Use the information you gather in your yearly gettingin-touch calls to create new programs. - 456.
+- 450. Evolve your keynotes into training. - 451.
+Evolve your training into keynotes. - 452.
+Evolve from seminars a few hours long to multipleday engagements including research, writing, and presentations. - 453.
+Contact your old customers yearly to find out what their new needs are.
+This will tell you what you need to research for new programs. - 454.
+Add the information you gather from your yearly getting-in-touch calls to your reports and other products.
+References to actual companies should be anonymous-do not mention the specific companies or give coy clues as to who they might be. - 455.
+Use the information you gather in your yearly getting-in-touch calls to create new programs. - 456.
 Make sure all of those additional opportunities are listed on your fee schedule.